MochiAndCake/CalculatorApp/README.md

     switch to the Unit Conversion screen.
 The number they had on the Calculator screen will appear on the Unit Conversion screen.

-3. On the Unit Conversion screen, the user will see a drop down menu.
-The user will select an option and the original number and unit and the converted number and unit will be displayed.
+3. On the Unit Conversion screen, the user will see two drop down menus.
+The user will select a category of conversion in the first drop down and the options will change in the second drop down.

+4. When the user chooses an option of conversion, the original number and unit and the resulting number and unit will be displayed.

-4. From the unit conversion screen, the user can click "Send Back".
+5. From the unit conversion screen, the user can click "Send Result".
 The resulting number from the conversion will be sent back to the calculator.

+6. The user can click the "Switch Values" button to switch the numbers in the converter.

 HOW TO RUN THE PROGRAM: